-CHRIS MARTIN has worked with unconventional students, ASD students, and twice-exceptional students for over a decade, specializing in creative writing and executive function.
+CHRIS MARTIN has worked with neurodivergent students for over a decade, specializing in creative writing and executive function.
 He earned his BA in English at Carleton College; his MA in Poetry, Performance, and Education from NYU’s Gallatin School of Individualized Study; and his MFA in Poetry from the University of Iowa Writers’ Workshop.
 His first collection of poems, American Music (Copper Canyon Press, 2007), was selected by C. D. Wright for the Hayden Carruth Prize.
-Becoming Weather, his second collection, was published by Coffee House Press in 2011 and he was named one of Poetry Society of America’s New American Poets.
-His third collection, The Falling Down Dance (Coffee House Press, 2015), is a chronicle of time, love, failure, and early fatherhood.
+Becoming Weather, his second collection, was published by Coffee House Press in 2011 and he was named one of the Poetry Society of America’s New American Poets.
+His third collection, The Falling Down Dance (Coffee House Press, 2015), was recognized by critic and Harvard Professor Steph Burt as “the best whole book” of poetry about fatherhood.

 He was writer-in-residence at the Minnesota Historical Society in 2013 and a Bartos Fellow at United World College in 2014.
-He has taught creative writing at The Loft Literary Center, Jackson Hole Writers Conference, and University of Iowa.
-In 2016 he will be a visiting assistant professor at Carleton College.
-Following ten years of editing one of the first online poetry journals, he is now an editor at Futurepoem books in New York and also co-edits the expandable publishing platform Society, based in Minneapolis.
-After growing up in Colorado Springs, he spent several years in both San Francisco and New York, and now resides in Minneapolis with his wife and child.
+He is the recipient of grants from the NEA, Minnesota State Arts Board, and Mellon Foundation.
+He also teaches creative writing at Hamline University and Carleton College.
+After growing up in Colorado Springs, he spent several years in both San Francisco and New York, and now resides in Minneapolis with his wife and two children.

 BRIAN LAIDLAW is a poet, songwriter and educator from San Francisco, currently based in Minneapolis.
 He studied Creative Writing as an undergraduate at Stanford University, where he first began setting his poems to music; after graduating in 2005 he worked for several years as a private writing tutor for students with special needs.